samuell/nfproviz/README.md

-# nfproviz
+# NF-Pro(v)Viz

-A small tool to parse experimental BioObject Component output from Nextlfow
+A small tool to parse experimental BioObject Component output from Nextflow, worked on in [this PR](https://github.com/nextflow-io/nf-prov/pull/3), into an HTML report with a plotted DAG (via GraphViz)

 ## Requirements